 Why Trust GearLab

 Our team of testers has a strong background in the bike industry.
-These riders are racers, mechanics, shop owners, and adventure lovers passionate about all things about bicycles.
+These riders have been racers, mechanics, shop owners, and adventure lovers passionate about all things bicycle.

 Joshua Hutchens has spent decades in the bicycle industry.
 He has been a racer, bike shop owner, mechanic, and guide.
 When he's not testing bikes, Joshua teaches mountain biking to kids through his local community college.
 Hutchens has a critical eye for the nuances of mountain bike performance and loves his time in the air.
-His favorite trails are Highline in Sedona and A-Line in Whistler.
-Jeremy Benson eats, sleeps, and breathes mountain bikes.
-This native New Englander started mountain biking in 1992.
-He got more serious in college and started racing bikes in 1999.
-After moving to Tahoe, Jeremy continued his obsession with riding.
-He continues to race mountain bikes and has achieved impressive results at the Downieville Classic and the Lost and Found Gravel Grinder.
-Jeremy authored Mountain Bike Tahoe, published in 2017.
-Kurt Gensheimer is a bike industry veteran and freelance writer.
-He brings decades of bike testing expertise to the table and has an affinity for exploring remote places in the Lost Sierra aboard electric mountain bikes.
-He is a former singlespeed rider, and his alter ego is known as the Angry Single Speeder.
+His favorite trails are anything that starts with the letter H in Sedona and A-Line in Whistler.
 Chris McNamara spends a whole lot of time in the saddle.
-This rock climber turned mountain biker loves huge rides covering obscene distances.
+This rock climber-turned-mountain biker loves huge rides that cover obscene distances.
 He is working on a few gigantic rides, including a singletrack route around Lake Tahoe and a ride from Canada to Cabo San Lucas.

 How to Choose the Best Electric Mountain Bike

-Finding the perfect bike in itself can prove to be a challenging task, but adding a motor to the mix can make finding the right bike feel daunting.
+Finding the perfect bike can be challenging on its own, but adding a motor to the mix can make it feel daunting.
 We're here to help you navigate the wide range of options on the market and provide some key considerations to help streamline the buying process.

 Lightweight or Full Power Electric Bike?

-Full-powered e-MTBs will offer larger motors in the 700-1000Wh range with torque specs between 80-115Nm.
-These bikes can be a great option for longer rides and riders wanting more support going uphill.
-They're also great for those just getting into the sport that may benefit from a bit of extra assistance.
+Full-powered e-MTBs will offer larger motors in the 700-1000Wh range with torque specs between 80-130Nm.
+These bikes can be a great option for longer rides and for riders wanting more uphill support.
+They're also great for those just getting into the sport who may benefit from a bit of extra assistance.

-A lightweight e-MTB seeks to complement your riding through subtle pedal assistance and a lighter battery, which helps with handling and agility.
+A lightweight e-MTB aims to complement your riding with subtle pedal assistance and a lighter battery, enhancing handling and agility.
 The ability to stuff a smaller 320-450Wh battery into the frame means a sleeker, more streamlined design.
-This also reduces the weight of the bike and impoves its handling characteristics, providing a more natural riding experience.
+This also reduces the bike's weight and improves its handling, providing a more natural riding experience.
+Bikes like the Amflow PX use a slender 700Wh battery with a higher power density, giving you a lighter bike, sleeker design and plenty of power.

 Other factors, such as the types of bikes your group or partners ride, can affect whether a fully powered e-MTB is necessary.
 When deciding between the two, it's important to consider how you want to experience the trail.
 Do you value the ability to travel further and squeeze as many laps in as possible, or do you prefer the more natural feel and playful agility of a lighter bike?
-While the choice is ultimately a personal preference, gauging your intentions and typical riding habits/trails can steer you toward the appropriate choice.
+While the choice is ultimately a matter of personal preference, gauging your intentions and typical riding habits/trails can help you find the appropriate bike.

 Frame Material

-Just like regular mountain bikes, electric mountain bikes are offered in alloy and carbon.
-The benefits of carbon mean a lighter, stronger frame that provides a more dampened ride, which may be a deciding factor.
-Between the downtube and material used around the motor, choosing a carbon frame can reduce a significant amount of weight.
-But with those weight savings comes a substantial increase in price.
-For the weight-conscious, a carbon frame might be worth the extra dough, but for those less concerned with shaving weight, an alloy frame will cost less and likely outlive the bike's motor and battery.
+Just like analog/acoustic/amish mountain bikes, electric mountain bike frames are available in alloy or carbon fiber.
+Carbon creates a lighter, stronger frame that provides a more dampened ride.
+Carbon can be molded to exact dimensions, producing a frame that foregoes welds and the need for available shapes, giving you a serious weight advantage.
+Those weight savings take a higher toll on your wallet and are, by and large, not recyclable.
+For the weight-conscious rider, a carbon frame might be worth the extra dough, but if you're less concerned with saving weight, an alloy frame will cost less and likely outlive the bike's motor and battery.

 Which Wheel Size is Right for You?